 Have you gone from being inactive to active?
 Share your tips for success with others on the UW Health Facebook page.

 Do you have a pedometer?
 If so, how has that helped you to become and stay active?
-Share your experience on the UW Health Facebook page.
+Start logging your steps and brag a little on Facebook or social media about how far you’ve walked!
+The Map My Fitness App can also make exercise fun!

 Determining your exercise style can be an important way to set yourself up for success.
 Do you need an "appointment," like a scheduled class, or can you set your own schedule?
 Do you like group activities or prefer something independent?
 Are you happier indoors or outdoors?